On ordinary isogeny graphs with level structure: Introduction

 \subsection{Acknowledgement}

-We thank Pete Clark, Fabien Pazuki and Daniel Vallières for interesting discussions during the preparation of this article.
+We thank Pete Clark, Daniel Larsson, Fabien Pazuki and Daniel Vallières for interesting discussions during the preparation of this article.
+We are also indebted to the anonymous referees for helpful comments and suggestions which led to many improvements in the article.
 The authors' research is supported by the NSERC Discovery Grants Program RGPIN-2020-04259 and RGPAS-2020-00096.
 Parts of this paper is based upon work supported by the National Science Foundation under Grant No. DMS-1928930 while A. L. was in residence at the MSRI / Simons Laufer Mathematical Sciences Institute (SLMath) in Berkeley, California, during the Spring 2023 semester.